gvwilson/thirdbit/src/fiction/makers-return/index.md

 "That was pretty stupid of you,"
 Sindy said,
 helping her to her feet.
+"Putting on the helmet, I mean, not…"
+She gestured at the floor.
-"But pretty brave, too."
+"But it was pretty brave, too.
+Thanks."

 "Thanks."
-Violet stopped herself from wiping her mouth with the sleeve of her spacesuit, then took Sindy's arm.
+Violet stopped herself from wiping her mouth with her sleeve, then stifled an unpleasant burp and struggled to her feet.
 "Come on—we have to get out of here."

 Sindy nodded at Captain Leung.